csobrien90/our-lands/README.md

 Click on grid segment to open details page

+- by default, land is oriented for square grid placement; click on the compass to rotate the entire display to point north (so grid segments are diamond-shaped)

 Details:

 - display basic hardcoded info: coordinates, which lot it’s on, etc. things that can be hardcoded away from the land, and a zoomed image of this map segment